soyart/artnoi.com/artnoi.com/src/blog/etc/audio-fidelity/index.md

 > The closer an audio signal is to the source across these four parameters,
 > the higher its fidelity." - Ethan Winer

 ## Audiophiles?
-More like audio-fools
+More like audiofools

-If the aforementioned parameters are so fundamental to audio fidelity, then how come the elite audiophiles almost always never talk about it seriously.
+If the aforementioned parameters are so fundamental to audio fidelity, then how come the elite audiophiles never seems to care about them?

 If I had to answer this, I'd say it is because by accepting that audio fidelity is indeed very straightforward to measure, they risk losing their golden ear status and pride of owning very expensive equipments that perform worse.

-> In short, to keep their golden ear status, they keep on insisting that audio fidelity
-> must always be evaluated by a human expert on music listening on expensive gears.
+In short, to keep their golden ear status, they keep on insisting that audio fidelity must always be evaluated by a human expert doing sighted listening tests with no verification.

-Oh, and from this line, words like 'audiophiles' and 'audio-fools' will be used interchangably, as they convey the same meaning to me.
+This will keep the listener status as reference or authority on the performance of equipment.

-## The snake-oil audio companies
+## Snake oil hi-fi audio companies

 Boutique or large audiophile equipment manufacturers often claim to possess some magical feature not scientifically proven to have effects on audio performance, and for most of the time,